kitextech/kitextech.github.io/_posts/2017-03-22-critical-questions.md

 This is one of the challenging aspects of the project as the serious weight restrictions means components needs to be carefully selected and designed.
 On the positive side, viable multi-rotor (drone) systems constantly grow in size and Makani already showed in 2015 that they could hover a 600 kW kite (video)[https://vimeo.com/141280416].

 ## Will aviation authorities allow kite wind mills?
-Ampyx power (Netherlands), Kitemill (Norway) and Makani (USA) have all been allowed to perform tests with commercial scale tether lengts, so it seems there is a willingness from the aviation agencies to be cooperative in finding solutions.
+Ampyx power (Netherlands), Kitemill (Norway) and Makani (USA) have all been allowed to perform tests with commercial scale tether lengths, so it seems there is a willingness from the aviation agencies to be cooperative in finding solutions.

 ## How long time will it take to develop?
 With an Elon Musk timeline the kite would be producing energy mega watts by 2020; realistically add a year or two.